cedadev/jasmin-help-hugo-hinode/content/docs/software-on-jasmin/conda-removal.md

-Because of the sometimes complex dependencies between packages in conda channels, it is difficult to automate the removal of packages from the defaults channel, if the desired end result is a usable conda environment containing equivalent packages from conda-forge.
+Because of the sometimes complex dependencies between packages in conda channels, it is difficult to automate the removal of packages from the defaults channel, if the desired end result is a usable conda environment containing equivalent packages from `conda-forge`.
 Some manual decision-making may be needed, and this document is a guide to help you to do this.

 In cases where users take no action, ultimately it might become necessary for